vinceimbat/vinceimbat/content/living philosophy mooney.md

 ## Excessive secularization has hindered us from expressing our full selves

-Excessive secularization have prevented us from seeing mystery ([[Mysteries I believe in]]).
+Excessive secularization have prevented us from seeing mystery ([[mysteries i believe in|mysteries I believe in]]).
 Poetry aims to help us recover that sense of mystery.

 Jolley, K. D. (2017). _Stony Lonesome_ (1st edition).
 Summerfield Publishing/New Plains Press.
 >We have become secular people, partial people; we no longer believe in, much less live in the interpenetration of the natural and the supernatural: we have lost that sense of mystery that creates ceremony, that reveals to us the garden of the world we live in.
 In our loss of that sense of mystery, we have lost what galvanizes us against sloth, prevents our souls from growing woolly and fungous … Blind to the seasons’ gifts, numb to nature … careless of ourselves and of others, bored alike by damnation and salvation, we become graceless by inaction.
 It is one (one) aim of poetry to recover that sense of mystery, to beckon us from sloth.